kimkw0227/kimkw0227.github.io/_posts/2019-05-13-clauset-moore-newman-example-with-agensgraph.markdown

 ---
 layout: post
-title:  "Use cypher with your plpython#2"
+title:  "clauset-moore-newman example with AgensGraph"
-date:   2018-11-20 18:21:00 +0900
+date:   2019-05-13 18:21:00 +0900
 categories: jekyll update
 ---
 In this post, we will use plpython function to write clauset-newman-moore clustering algorithm.(https://bit.ly/2YmS6Dp)

 {% highlight python %}

-REATE OR REPLACE FUNCTION clauset_newman_moore_script() RETURNS void as $$ import time import networkx as nx
+CREATE OR REPLACE FUNCTION clauset_newman_moore_script() RETURNS void as $$ import time import networkx as nx